-This old fashioned recipe for big soft sugar cookies has been in my family for generations.
-The secret in these cookies is sour cream, which creates a soft doughy texture and an irresistible cookie that is loved by everyone.
+This old-fashioned Soft Sugar Cookie Recipe has been in my family for generations.
+The secret to these cookies is sour cream, which creates a soft doughy texture and an irresistible cookie that is loved by everyone.
 You won’t be able to eat just one!

-At the reunion, there were tons of old pictures of my Dad’s side of the family – aunts, uncles, siblings, parents and grandparents all back in their younger days.
-50’s and 60’s music blared on the stereo as everyone ate and talked about old times and what we were all doing now.
-When it was time for desert, the cookies were brought out alongside the rest of the desert and someone asked, “Who brought Grandma’s Cookies?”
-I was so proud to raise my hand, and promised to send out the elusive recipe.
+At the reunion, there were tons of old pictures of my Dad’s side of the family – aunts, uncles, siblings, parents, and grandparents all back in their younger days.
+50s and 60s music blared on the stereo as everyone ate and talked about old times and what we were all doing now.
+After the meal, the cookies were brought out alongside the rest of the desserts.
+When someone asked, “Who brought Grandma’s Cookies?”
+I was so proud to raise my hand and promised to send out the elusive recipe.

 Of course, I think he’s right.
 But I also think that we love them so much because they remind us all of happy times and the loved ones that surrounded us.

 The Simple Ingredients That Make This Cookie So Great

 There are a million sugar cookie recipes out there and trust me, I wouldn't turn any of them down.
 But what sets this one apart is its soft, doughy texture.
 And that all comes down to what's in them.

 - Sugar.
 Really, you can't make a sugar cookie without it.

 - Butter, eggs, and vanilla.
 Pretty standard fare for a sugar cookie.

 - Baking soda.